petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/configuring-fragments.md

 ## Styles

 The Styles tab includes standard options for configuring a fragment's style, including a fragment's dimensions, background, borders, and more.
-See [Configuring Fragment Styles](./configuring-fragments/styles-reference.md) for more information on available style configurations.
+See [Styles Reference](./configuring-fragments/styles-reference.md) for more information on available style configurations.

 ## Advanced

 The Advanced tab includes more advanced or technical configurations.
-This includes hiding fragments from search results, or changing the HTML generated on a page.
+This includes hiding fragments from search results, changing the HTML generated on a page, or adding your own CSS.
 See [Advanced Settings Reference](./configuring-fragments/advanced-settings-reference.md) for more information.

 ## Fragment Sub-Element Settings